I. Transport connects people and prosperous societies, and works for them as a system of multiple modes and services.

 The SLOCAT Wheel on Transport and the SDGs aims to articulate the breadth of positive interactions between sustainable, low carbon transport and mobility and the 2030 Agenda.
 We have identified four cross-cutting themes — Equitable, Healthy, Green and Resilient — to present these interactions.

 Under each theme, fundamental notions related to socio-economic and environmental systems on which sustainable, low carbon transport can affect positive change are highlighted.

-The key transformations for sustainable, low carbon land transport: What needs to change
+The vision for land transport transformations: What needs to change

 Overarching Approaches to apply across transport modes and sub-sectors overtime

-The Overarching Approaches provide general guidance to help deliver on the Key Transformations.
-They can be applied to many areas within transport, as well as to other sectors.
+The Overarching Approaches provide general guidance to help deliver on the Transformations.
+They can be applied to many areas within transport, as well as to other sectors

 Transport policy must always put people first, both in the passenger and freight sectors.
 While some technologies can be tempting for their ingenuity, they may be expensive, not match societies’ needs, and lead to increased inequity and inequality.
 Sound policy-making should therefore not ask what is technologically possible, but how technology can improve equity in access to sustainable low-carbon transport and mobility.